-Holly L. Derr is a director, writer, and professor of theater.
-Her most recent production, SuperTrue, by Karen Hartman, ran at the Know Theatre of Cincinnati.
+Holly is a director, writer, and professor of theater, and the head of graduate directing at the University of Memphis.
+Her most recent production, Red Bike by Karen Hartman, ran at the Know Theatre of Cincinnati.

-She directs new plays and gender-flipped classics, such as Romeo and Juliet at Opera House Arts at the Stonington Opera House; Harry and the Thief, by Sigrid Gilmer, at The Know Theatre in Cincinnati; and her own play, American Medea.
-Favorite past projects include As Long As Fear Can Turn to Wrath at Son of Semele Theater, What We Were, by Blake Hackler, and new plays by Gregory S. Moss, C. Denby Swanson, and Lauren Yee.
+She directs new plays and gender-flipped classics, such as Romeo and Juliet at Opera House Arts at the Stonington Opera House; Harry and the Thief, by Sigrid Gilmer, at The Know Theatre in Cincinnati; and my own play, American Medea.
+Favorite past projects include As Long As Fear Can Turn to Wrath at Son of Semele Theater, What We Were, by Blake Hackler, and new plays by Gregory S. Moss, Lauren Yee, and C. Denby Swanson.

 Originally from Dallas, TX, she holds an MFA in Directing from Columbia University, where she studied with Anne Bogart and Robert Woodruff, and a BA in Dramatic Arts from The University of North Carolina at Chapel Hill.
 She was the founding Artistic Director of SKT, Inc., a New York-based non-profit theater, and has directed new plays for the Know Theatre, Ashland New Plays Festival, and the PlayPenn New Play Development Festival.
 She has served on the faculties of Marlboro College, Smith College, and Skidmore College, and have taught and directed at the American Repertory Theater Institute for Advanced Theater Training at Harvard University, The Brown University/Trinity Repertory Company Consortium, CalArts, the University of California at Riverside, and Chapman University.
 She was the 2017 Producing Fellow at the Oregon Shakespeare Festival.